loomio/loomio_help/content/user_manual/groups/subgroups/index.md

     parent: groups
 ---

-Subgroups help groups organize their communications and members so that the right people get what they need just in time.
+Subgroups help you organize your communications and members so that the right people are engaged in their work together.

+For example, you can use subgroups for your organization's…
+- governance board
+- working team or a project working group
+- a topic (such as 'strategy' or 'learning')

 Subgroups work just like groups do, but are located within your group/organization, which we call the "parent group".
 Most of the features and settings are the same as what you encounter in your parent group.